 There are several considerations when choosing from core accounting software:

-Price is always a question, and you will want to find something that fits your budget.
-Most software operates on a scale system where you will be charged more for more team members, features or automations.
+- Price is always a question, and you will want to find something that fits your budget.
+Most software operates on a scale system where you will be charged more for more team members or features.

-Security features are key to investigate.
-While it’s reasonable to expect that most major accounting software is up to snuff, look for accreditations, read the fine print, and aim for multifactor authentication options.
+- Security features are key to investigate.
+While it’s reasonable to expect that most major accounting software is up to snuff, look for accreditations, read the fine print, and aim for multi-factor authentication (MFA) options.

 Step 3: Move your data and allow for an adjustment period